+The Priority Code for the Security-Related Inspection varies depending on the Priority Code of the associated Program Code for health and safety inspections.
+The security-related inspection interval shall be the same as the health and safety interval for the related materials program category.

+Program Code 02600 is used only as a secondary code

 Priority T denotes a telephone contact made by an inspector to evaluate the radiation protection program for Program Codes 03122, 03123, 03124, 03220, 11210, 22130, 22160, and 22161.
 The telephone contact interval is 5 years.

 Program Code 03235 is used only as a secondary code for certain licensees authorized to operate a noncommercial incinerator to dispose of radioactive waste